 Boatowner's Mechanical and Electrical Manual, by Nigel Calder

-If you cannot purchase them locally you can get them through Amazon My Book Store on Amazon.com
+If you cannot purchase them locally you can get them through Amazon or other on-line book sellers.

 Also Ed Sherman has a website where he answers electrical questions.